Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

     2. The keys in Map are ordered while keys added to Object are not.
 Thus, when iterating over it, a Map object returns keys in order of insertion.
     3. You can get the size of a Map easily with the size property, while the number of properties in an Object must be determined manually.
     4. A Map is an iterable and can thus be directly iterated, whereas iterating over an Object requires obtaining its keys in some fashion and iterating over them.
-    5. An Object has a prototype, so there are default keys in the map that could collide with your keys if you're not careful.
+    5. An Object has a prototype, so there are default keys in the map that could collide with your keys if you’re not careful.
 As of ES5 this can be bypassed by using map = Object.create(null), but this is seldom done.
     6. A Map may perform better in scenarios involving frequent addition and removal of key pairs.

 9.  ### What is the difference between == and === operators